 Embrace the Gig Economy

 The vision of the typical workday being at an office desk from 9-to-5, Monday through Friday is now a thing of the past—and it's not a bad change.
 The rise of gig-based, freelance and contract work has empowered employees to pursue job opportunities and learning experiences they may not have had access to in the past.
-It has also changed how workers and HR leaders alike view what work should look like.
+It has also changed how workers and HR leaders alike view what work .

 In fact, recent survey data from Appirio and Wakefield found that 83 percent of business executives believe that by 2050 the economy will shift toward gig-based work over full-time employees.
 Workers are happier with increased flexibility and work-life balance, while employers receive greater creativity and productivity.
 To reap these benefits, old HR strategies must be amended and new standards should be put into place that ensure recruitment of today's top talent.